jafarsidiq98/Superstore-Sales/README.md

 # **Superstore-Sales**

 Superstore sales data provides historical record of transactions in USA, consisting of comprehensive collection of order id, customer names, product names, sales, quantities, discounts, and profits.
-With this data, I have created a dashboard in order to assist users quickly access their sales summary and gain insights.
+With this data, I have created a simple dashboard in order to assist users quickly access their sales summary and gain insights.
 Here is the look of the dashboard that I developed using Power BI

 <img src="https://github.com/jafarsidiq98/Superstore-Sales-Dashboard-Power-BI/blob/b76170041b109e8a28fbf65600bae3fdc2fd7306/Dashboard%20Superstore.jpg">